TOWIE: Yaz has issues with Amber and Harry and Frankie are on the rocks

-Towie returned to our screens last night and viewers were treated with the usual gossip, plus an Essex Spelling Bee.
+Towie returned to our screens last night and viewers were treated to the usual gossip, plus an Essex Spelling Bee.

 Amber Turner and Yazmin Oukhellou’s drama raged on, while couple Frankie and Harry were officially on the rocks.